FSDU glossary of terms

 What does POS and Point of Sale mean?

 POS stands for Point Of Sale.
 POS is any form of advertising in-store that sets out to encourage impulse purchases or increased level of purchases.
-The Point of Sale stand or display draws attention to the product.
-Another common term that means the same thing is Point Of Purchase.

 What is a Mop Tray?